A CAMPAIGN has been launched to officially pardon the Pendle Witches.

 Why the Pendle Witches might have been guilty

 A number of the witches, such as Alizon Device, seem to have genuinely believed in their own guilt.
 They actually confessed before, or during, the trial.

 Jennet Device, nine, was a key witness for the prosecution.
-She identified those who attended a significant meeting at Malkin Tower on Good Friday, and also gave evidence against her mother, brother and sister.
+She identified those who attended a significant meeting at Malkin Tower on Good Friday, and also gave evidence against her mother,

 Many of the allegations also resulted from accusations made by the Demdike and Chattox families against each other.